icpctools/icpctools/README.md

 the intention is that they are usable for local and regional contests as well.
 For more information on the ICPC, please go to https://icpc.baylor.edu.

-Each of the ICPC tools can be used individually, or they can be used as a group.
+Each of the ICPC tools can be used individually, or together in any combination.
 They are all designed to support the REST-based Contest API as defined by the Competitive Learning Initiative (CLI): https://clics.ecs.baylor.edu/index.php/Contest_API.